KulunuOS/6DAPose/README.md

 ## Evaluation

+### Download Dataset

+Download the [datasets](https://zenodo.org/records/10117869) and copy to directories "/fidget_dataset" or "/Nema17_reducer_dataset"

-### Generate or download datasets
+### Generate the Dataset on locally

-Follow the instructions below, if you want to generate the dataset locally or download the [datasets](https://zenodo.org/records/10077630) and copy to directories "/fidget_dataset" or "/Nema17_reducer_dataset"
+Follow the instructions below if you want to generate the dataset locally

 1. Launch the gazebo simulation package
 ```